rajeshr264/bolt-beginner-hands-on-lab/05-writing-tasks/README.md

 4. The `init` task is special and runs by default if you do not specify a task name.

-4. Tasks take arguments as environment variables prefixed with `PT` (short for Puppet Tasks).
+5. Tasks take arguments as environment variables prefixed with `PT` (short for Puppet Tasks).

+6. You and your team-mates will be writing and sharing *well-defined, re-usable* tasks.

 # Run your first task in Bash